Azure DNS alias records overview

 contoso.com without the need to prepend www to the DNS name.

 As described previously, CNAME records aren't supported at the zone apex.
-So, you can’t use a CNAME record to point contoso.com to your CDN endpoint.
+You can’t use a CNAME record to point contoso.com to your CDN endpoint.
 Instead, you can use an alias record to point the zone apex to a CDN endpoint directly.

 Pointing a zone apex to CDN endpoints for Azure CDN from Akamai is currently not supported.